ArgusMagnus/ValheimServersideQoL/README.md

 - Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player
 - Removing trader item progression requirements may cause Hunin/Munin to appear with hints to undiscovered biomes, etc.
   Going to the trader at night may result in night-time spawns of undefeated bosses.
+- Toggleable fireplaces will be toggled off by rain [#20](https://github.com/ArgusMagnus/ValheimServersideQoL/issues/20)

 If you experience an issue, please file a report in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues).